Sal Bando, Former MLB Player

 Brad Seng, Professional Ironman Triathlete

 BRAD SENG competes year round as a professional Ironman triathlete (2.4 mile swim, 112 mile bike ride and 26.2 mile run).
 Seng has been the featured guest on EWTN’s “Life on the Rock” television program and several national radio programs including Nextwave Faithful Live and Catholic Connection.

-Pat Shurmur, Offensive Coordinator, Philadelphia Eagles
+Pat Shurmur, Offensive Coordinator, Denver Broncos

 Jeff Suppan, Former MLB Player

 JEFF SUPPAN is a former Major League Baseball pitcher who played for the Boston Red Sox, Arizona Diamondbacks, Kansas City Royals, Pittsburgh Pirates, St. Louis Cardinals, Milwaukee Brewers, and San Diego Padres.
 In 2006, he helped lead the St. Louis Cardinals to a World Championship and was named Most Valuable Player of the National League Championship Series.
 Suppan, a cradle Catholic and a product of a Catholic school education, was the first athlete to participate in the Vatican’s first-ever conference on Sports in 2005.
-He is also a restaurateur and his restaurant, Soup’s Grill, is jointly operated with his wife Dana in the Woodland Hills section of Los Angeles.

 Mike Sweeney, Former MLB Player